ZachariahTune/minishell/README.md

 MS_READLINE_REGIME in "minishell.h" - is regime of stdIN (GNL for leaks testing)

-RL_DIR in "Makefile" - To run on school computers, you need to connect the locally downloaded RedLine
+RL_DIR in "Makefile" - to run on school computers, you need to connect the locally downloaded RedLine library